Kid Activities

 • Bring both the victim and the bully together for conflict resolution.

-The social context and supervision at school has been shown to play a MAJOR PART in the frequency and severity of bullying problems.
-While teachers and administrators do not have control over individual and family factors which produce children who are inclined to bully, bullying problems can be greatly reduced in severity by appropriate supervision, intervention and climate in a school.
+• The social context and supervision at school have been shown to play a MAJOR PART in the frequency and severity of bullying problems.
+While teachers and administrators do not have control over individual and family factors that produce children who are inclined to bully, bullying problems can be greatly reduced in severity by appropriate supervision, intervention, and climate in a school.

 FOUR EASY WAY TO DEAL WITH BULLIES IN THE CLASSROOM OR PROGRAM...